-is an Assistant Professor in the Department of Recreation, Parks & Tourism at San Francisco State University (SFSU).
+Dr. Yoshino is an Associate Professor in the Department of Recreation, Parks & Tourism at San Francisco State University (SF State).
 Her scholarly agenda is rooted in the health impacts of exposure to nature.
 Her research includes the psychological resilience gained through extended wilderness-based programs as well as nature-based interventions for marginalized communities to prevent chronic illnesses.
 She works closely with community-based organizations for research, teaching, and innovative program development.